romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-As an administrator, how do you ensure a user has the least privilege necessary for accessing a particular repository in your GitHub organization?
+Q: As an administrator, how do you ensure a user has the least privilege necessary for accessing a particular repository in your GitHub organization?
 <details><summary>Show the answer</summary><p>

 - **Grant the user 'Read' access as an outside collaborator to the specific repository, allowing them to clone the repository without the capability to push changes**